Gronald1980/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-Tappy Planner is a daily planner app that allows user to schedule their daily activities
+Tappy Planner is a daily planner app that allows user to schedule their daily activities.
+The list is persistent and tasks can be added, checked off when completed or deleted.
+The app will alos integrate with a weather API to provide the user with a daily weather feed.
+In future, we invision the user being able to customize this feature to choose, for example, a stock or news feed instead of the weather.
 ### Features
 The ability to log in,
 Allow users to create and delete tasks,
 A default daily 'weather' feed which can be customized by the user
 ### Technologies
+Java
+Public Weather API
 React

 ### What I'll Have to Learn
-Include what you will need to learn here
+Learning React
 ### Project Tracker
 https://trello.com/b/elG2H7Rz/liftoff-project-board